Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain

 where $\Theta(t-t_0)$ is the Heaviside step function and $H_h$ denotes horizon-inducing dynamics and the probe interaction.
 In our analogue model, the pre-horizon regime is governed by the standard $XX$ spin chain, given by~\cite{Shanky1}:

-where $\sigma_j^\alpha$ are Pauli operators at site $j$ satisfying periodic boundary conditions, and $\mathcal{U}$ is the nearest-neighbor coupling strength.
+where $\sigma_j^\alpha$ are Pauli operators at site $j$ satisfying periodic boundary conditions, and $u(j,j+1)\equiv u(|(j+1)-j|)$ is a site-dependent coupling constant depending only on the distance between nearest-neighbor sites.
 For $t \geq t_0$, the BH formation is captured by the activation of the chirality term $H_\chi$ and the coupling to an external probe $H_I$.
 The quench Hamiltonian is defined as $H_h = H_{\chi} + H_{I}$.
 The chirality term is: